Channing Stribling: Memphis Express

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 Stribling was signed to the practice roster of the Hamilton Tiger-Cats of the Canadian Football League on September 23, 2019.

 Seattle Dragons

-In October 2019's 2020 XFL Draft, Stribling was selected by the Seattle Dragons.
+In October 2019's 2020 XFL draft, Stribling was selected by the Seattle Dragons.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Hamilton Tiger-Cats (second stint)

-Stribling re-signed with the Hamilton Tiger-Cats on May 12, 2020.
+Stribling re-signed with the Tiger-Cats on May 12, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Stribling chose to opt out of his contract with the Tiger-Cats on September 1, 2020.
 Stribling was selected by the Generals of The Spring League during its player selection draft on October 12, 2020, and opted back in to his contract with the Tiger-Cats on January 4, 2021.
 Stribling spent most of his time on practice roster over two seasons.
 He did manage to dress for 4 games in 2021 but was ultimately released December 13, 2021.

-Philadelphia Stars
+Philadelphia Stars (first stint)

-Stribling was selected by the Philadelphia Stars in the eighth round of the 2022 USFL Draft.
+Stribling was selected by the Philadelphia Stars in the eighth round of the 2022 USFL draft.
 He was transferred to the inactive roster on May 14.